alexander-kastil/angular-basics/labs/L1-base-layout/readme.md

   >Note: A copy of `menu-items.json` is located in the folder of this lab

-- Assets is a special folder in Angular that is used to store static files like images, fonts, and JSON files.
+- `public` is a special folder in Angular that is used to store static files like images, fonts, and JSON files.
 To check this stop the Angular dev server using CTRL+C and build the application:

   ```json
   ng build
   ```

-- Examine the structure of the `dist` folder and notice the `assets` folder containing `menu-items.json`:
+- Examine the structure of the `dist` folder and notice the `public` folder containing `menu-items.json`:

   ![explorer](_images/explorer.jpg)